 Matsui Center Advisory Committee: 2014

-During the past 30 years, Tina has earned recognition as one of the state’s leading environmental and land use attorneys.
-Prior to forming the Thomas Law Group, Tina was a founding partner of Remy, Thomas, Moose & Manley, LLP, serving as managing counsel for 28 years.
-Tina’s practice at RTMM focused on environmental and entitlement processes, representing developers, governmental agencies, and environmental organizations, alike.
+During the past 40 years, Tina’s consistent success on behalf of clients has earned her recognition as one of the State’s leading environmental and land use attorneys.
+Before joining Downey Brand, Tina founded Thomas Law Group in 2010, after 28 years with Remy, Thomas, Moose & Manley, LLP.
+Her practice is focused on environmental and entitlement processes, representing property owners, developers, builders, governmental agencies, trade associations, and environmental organizations.

 At the core of Tina’s efforts is an unwavering commitment to finding solutions that are both economically and environmentally efficient.
 Tina’s work extends beyond the traditional role of attorney, shaping not only land use legislation, but also the way it is practiced and understood.
 Tina was one of the original authors of the Guide to the California Environmental Quality Act, a text that serves as the leading reference on CEQA and an instrumental classroom resource.
 Additionally, Tina played an extensive role in the passage of California Senate Bill 375, authored by Senator Darrell Steinberg, which encourages smart growth and infill development.